 - 2 Tablespoons Worcestershire sauce

 - 1 garlic cloves, Microplaned

 - Start the topping by bringing 2 Tablespoons of the ghee or oil to medium-high heat in a large saute pan or skillet.

 - Add the onions and a generous pinch of salt.
 Yes, it looks like an obscene amount of onions, but they cook down quite a bit.
-Don't freak out.
-Cook the onions until they become soft, then reduce heat to medium low, cover, and cook for about 30-35 minutes, stirring occasionally, until onions are golden brown and very, very soft.
+Cook the onions until they become soft, then reduce heat to medium.
+Continue to cook, stirring occasionally, until onions are golden brown, about 15 minutes.